 Thank you for your interest in a visiting resident or fellow rotation in one of Penn State Heath Milton S. Hershey Medical Center’s ACGME-accredited programs.

 To apply for a visiting resident, please complete the form below:

 Visiting Resident Details

-- Must have (or must be able to obtain) a Pennsylvania Training License.
+- Must have a Pennsylvania Training License.

 - Must be in good standing in current program.

 Applications for a rotation must be received at least 60 days before the start of the requested rotation.
 It could take up to two (2) weeks for your application to be reviewed and approved.
 Rotation availability is at the discretion of the program.

 After review of the rotation and based on availability within the learning environment, you will receive a decision email.
 If approved, all required paperwork will need to be completed electronically through New Innovations at least 14 days before the start of the rotation.
 Failure to do so will result in cancellation of the rotation.